IBM/Dromedary/README.md

 ### TODOs

+- [ ] Add the requirements.txt for the training pipeline.
-- [ ] Add the code for TruthfulQA and HHH Eval evaluation.
+- [ ] Add the evaluation code for TruthfulQA and HHH Eval.
-- [ ] Fix the Huggingface datasets bug in the fine-tuning pipeline.
 - [ ] Release Dromedary delta weights at Huggingface model hub.
+- [ ] Fix the Huggingface datasets/accelerate bug of fine-tuning in distributed setting.

 ### Citation